arkku/aidentd/README.md

 Example on Debian:

-    apt-get install build-essential libcap-dev conntrack openbsd-inetd
+    sudo apt-get install build-essential libcap-dev conntrack openbsd-inetd

 You may also use another `inetd` if you wish.

 Building
 ========

-It is suggested to compile with either GCC or clang, simply by running `make`.
+It is suggested to compile with either GCC or clang, simply by running `make`, or `make install` which copies the binary to `/usr/local/sbin`.
 The only build requirement beyond the standard libraries is `libcap-dev`.

 Example on Debian:

     make
-    sudo mkdir -p /usr/local/sbin
-    sudo cp aidentd /usr/local/sbin/
+    sudo make install

 Installation
 ============